otacke/h5p-todo/README.md

 ### Piano
 Simple content type that allows to play a piano :-)
+- Externally:
+  - Would be nice: 25 keys (~2 octaves), 15 white, 10 black (playable with mouse, yuks)
+  - Realistic: 12 white, 8 black - that can be played with keyboard keys.
+- Internally: Could be all piano keys
+- Support for MIDI devices
+- Allow to define samples and switch between them.
+- Metronome feature

+### Rythm composer
+Something like a stripped down digital version of a [Roland TR-909](https://en.wikipedia.org/wiki/Roland_TR-909]) ;-)
+- Allow to have a 16 slot sequence
+- Assign samples to slots
+- Flexible BPM
+- Low pan
+- High pan
+- "Infinite" rows of sequences or maybe just 4?
+- Allow to use "Piano" content type, too

+### Looper
+Something like a stripped down digital version of a [Boss RC-505](https://www.boss.info/de/products/rc-505/) ;-)
+- Allow to use "Rythm composer", too
+- Allow to use "Piano" content type, too

 ### Content checker
 Tool to check H5P contents for missing mandatory fields, metadata, etc.